Overview of Bohmian Mechanics

 \subsection{The conditional wave function: many-particle Bohmian trajectories without the many-particle wave function}

 In section 1.2.4, when discussing the similarities and differences between classical and quantum mechanics, we mentioned quantum wholeness (the dependence of each individual Bohmian trajectory on the rest of trajectories through the wave function) as a fundamental difference.
 This concept acquires an even more dramatic meaning when dealing with many-body systems.
-A particular Bohmian trajectory of the $k$-particle $\vec r_k^j[t]$ depends on the rest of infinite $j = 1, \ldots, M$ possible trajectories (with different initial position) of all $k = 1,\ldots, N$ particles.
-This property is mathematically manifested by the fact that the many-particle wave function is defined in a $N$-dimensional configuration space rather than in the usual real 3D space.
+A particular Bohmian trajectory of the $k$-particle $\vec r_k^j[t]$ depends on the rest of infinite $j = 1, \ldots, M$ possible trajectories (with different initial position associated to different experiments) of all $k = 1,\ldots, N$ particles (corresponding to the $N$ degrees of freedom of the quantum system).
+This property is mathematically manifested by the fact that the many-particle wave function is defined in an $N$-dimensional configuration space rather than in the usual real 3D real space.
 In a 3D real space one can easily define whether or not two particles are far away.
 In general, the potential profile that determines the interaction between these two particles decreases with the distance.
 However, two distant particles that share a common region of the $N$-dimensional configuration space where the wave function is different from zero have an interaction (entanglement) independently of their distance.